ud-cis-discord/ud-cis-discord.github.io/pages/Moderation Guide.md

 send messages in any normal channel.
 To mute a user use the mute command by sending `/mute <user>` where `<user>` is a users username, Discord ID or an @ mention.
 This will mute the user and allow the admin team to deal with the situation.

-![A gif showing the mute command being used to mute then un-mute user Ren who is presumably being a menace][1]
+![A gif showing the mute command being used to mute then un-mute user Ren, who is presumably being a menace][1]

 [0]: /assets/pinnedMessages.png